🎨

 What Is Artist Studio Pro?

 Artist Studio Pro is a web app that runs in your browser - no download required.
-It works on any device with a modern browser and gives you instant access to 1,400+ hand-mixed oil paint recipes.
-Your purchase also includes a mobile app for Android and iPhone as a free bonus, plus desktop apps for Windows and Mac.
+It works on any device with a modern browser and gives you instant access to 1,700+ hand-mixed oil paint recipes.
+Your purchase also includes Windows and Mac desktop apps (run offline, no install needed) and a mobile app for Android and iPhone.
 All versions share the same recipe database.

 What You Need